 Culturally, we have drifted from the tragedy-ridden early 2010s coloured by – to name a few – the aching lyrics of Halsey, Lorde, Taylor, Haim.
 Heartbreak is not exclusively outdated, but it can sometimes seem as though it is, socially, less relevant – though, of course, any of us who have ventured towards digital dating are entirely aware, this could not be further from the truth.
 XANA, a glad erraticism and Canadian based Queer artist, is an ally and fellow sufferer to all the frangible (and sometimes furious) hearted Queers.

-In 2020, XANA debuted her solo career with Goddess.
-A song that since has amassed over 3 million streams across various platforms.
+In 2020, XANA debuted her solo career with Goddess, a song that since has amassed over 3 million streams across various platforms.
 XANA’s music has branched with fervour beyond LGBTQ+ digitality into mythological, cosplay and feminist circles.”Goddess was an important moment for me.
 Like look – this is me as an artist.
 This is how much space I’m gonna take up.”

 During our Zoom chat, she positions herself against a blank, somewhat stark background.
 Her neat, Stygian cuticles and lambent eyes strike.
-Topically, we move chronologically and, I ask why she, a lesbian-identifying woman, favoured male pronouns in this arresting debut.
+Topically, we move chronologically and I ask why she, a lesbian-identifying woman, favoured male pronouns in this arresting debut.
 “The song speaks to many different situations, personal or otherwise.
 It was a fuck-you to those people who think they can walk all over you and take whatever they want.
 With everything that I was dealing with personally and seeing around me in the music industry, the use of “he” pronouns reflected those experiences.`”

 “Goddess was an important moment for me.
 Like look – this is me as an artist.
 This is how much space I’m gonna take up.” – XANA.

-Xana’s origin story, however, is in motion far before this infectious anthem.
+Xana’s origin story, however, was in motion far before this infectious anthem.
 Many of her current fanbase know XANA, the musician, the heartbroken lover, an icon of self-marketed sensuality.
 Of Xana, the band member and complicated lesbian – we know less.
 And I don’t know about you, but here, at Nonchalant HQ, we’re sinfully curious.

 With stylistic veerings from antebellum to Emo, the now dissembled Coffee Eyes was an acoustic duo – in which Xana served as the dykier, more vocal half.
 Musically, Coffee Eyes, which strived to centre, according to their Facebook, tightly crafted songs and lyrical emphasis, was less synth and more georgic.
 In their burgeoning, Xana’s adulation of Swift (no, not Jonathon, Taylor) tends to saturate rather than elevate.
 This said, however, it is a strange phenomenon to witness an individual before they have entirely realised themselves.
 To know that they may have stayed this one person forever, but didn’t.

 Nevertheless, for one reason or the other, Coffee Eyes did come to an end.
-Following their defunct, Xana launches into a two-year educational course.
+Following their defunct, Xana launched into a two-year educational course.
 “During that time – I actively avoided writing.
 I didn’t want to be distracted; it was so intense.
 Yet, somehow, when it wrapped, I ended up a better, stronger songwriter.”
 In the two months between her studies ending and work beginning, Xana bought herself a new computer and keyboard, downloaded Logic and locked herself in her room.
 There and then, “Tipsy” was born.

 “That following year, for some reason, I was a much better songwriter.
 I had a clearer, better idea of what I wanted to do, knew the sounds I wanted to use and what I wanted to say.
 I worked and wrote music like crazy.
 Now, we’re just bringing it all to life.” – XANA.